Pro Evolution Soccer 2

 Pro Evolution Soccer 2 (abbreviated as PES 2), also known as World Soccer: Winning Eleven 6 outside of Europe, is the second installment of Konami's Pro Evolution Soccer football simulation video game series.
 The Japanese release was succeeded by an updated and improved version called World Soccer: Winning Eleven 6 Final Evolution.

 It was the last game in the series to be released for the PlayStation and the first and only game to be released for the GameCube, though it was the Japan-exclusive Final Evolution update.

+The cover of the Japanese version of the game featured Masashi Nakayama.

 PES 2 was succeeded by PES 3, which was released in 2003.